Crugudar/Homework-Unit-1/README.md

 ### Introduce your characters manually
 If you don't want to import a file, you will be asked how many members will be in your party (between 1 and 9).
 Next, you will be able to choose the class (warrior or wizard), and the rest of the stats.
 Again, the limits will be the same as previously explained.

 When your party is complete, the enemy party will be generated.
-The size of the enemy party will be the same, and their stats will be randomly generated inside the stablished limits explained before.
+The size of the enemy party will be the same as yours, and their stats will be randomly generated inside the stablished limits explained before.

 ## The battle begins
 First of all, a random opponent will be chosen, and its stats will be shown in the console.
 Then, you will be asked to choose between: